hamzapalengara/edumodes_resources_repo_quizzes/docs/WORKSHEET_DEVELOPMENT.md

      - `ThumbnailView.tsx`

 3. **Entry File**
-   - Always use `index.tsx` for the main entry point
+   - Always use `index.ts` for the main entry point
    - Place in the `entries` directory

 ## Component Architecture